Visiting Music Teachers

 Mr J Rae (AGSM) – Clarinet, Saxophone, Flute and Bagpipes Teacher

 Mr Rae studied clarinet, bass clarinet, piano and composition at the Guildhall School of Music and Drama from 1975-79.
 He has worked in many West End and Royal National Theatre productions and has received many freelance engagements with some of the country’s leading orchestras and ensembles.
 He is the leader of the Phoenix Saxophone Quartet who over the years have given many recitals and BBC broadcasts.
 As a composer, Mr Rae is one of Europe’s most published writers of educational wind music.
 Mr Rae has worked extensively as a syllabus consultant and composer for both the Associated Board and Trinity College London.
 Here at Shrewsbury House School he coaches three large bands and a chamber group.
-He has adjudicated at many music festivals and competitions throughout the country and has presented many masterclasses and workshops in music centres in nationally and internally.
+He has adjudicated at many music festivals and competitions throughout the country and has presented many masterclasses and workshops in music centres in nationally and internationally.

 Mr M Stewart (BMus (Lond.), LRAM) – Saxophone and Clarinet Teacher

-Mr Stewart graduated from the Royal Academy of music in 1996.
+Mr Stewart graduated from the Royal Academy of Music in 1996.
 He has performed with many groups and bands both here in the UK and abroad.
 In 2003 he co-founded Jazz Zone music course which run each summer and offer young musicians the chance to create and perform music in a fun learning environment.
 Mr Stewart has over 20 years of teaching experience in schools and has vast experience in all styles including classical, jazz, pop and funk.
 Mr Stewart is currently teaching at Shrewsbury House School, Kings College School, Wimbledon and Lord Wandsworth College.